MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 1. Install

-Clone this repo to your machine.
+Clone this repo to your machine with one of these commands:

 ```bash
 $ # Clone with SSH